Does psychology relate to PR. If so, is it in the structure or in the delivery of the message? How does psychology come into play?

 The connection between PR and psychology dates back to the early 1920s.
 Edward Bernays, an Austrian-American pioneer in the field of public relations, also known as the father of public relations, was the first to make a link between psychology and influencing human behaviour through communications.

 PR professionals aim to relay information that is persuasive, effective, and that leads to an action.
 Knowing how their audience forms their attitudes guarantees them a leading edge.

 Using these four steps accurately can propel a PR plan to an ingrained societal belief.
-Take the example of Beech-Nut packing company which in the 1920s assigned Edward Bernays to promote the sale of bacon.
-By using expert endorsements from physicians and classical conditioning, a theory developed by his uncle Sigmund Freud, Bernays developed a PR plan that linked bacon to eggs as a ‘Traditional American Breakfast,’ an idea which still permeates to this day.
+Take the example of Beech-Nut packing company, which in the 1920s assigned Edward Bernays to promote the sale of bacon.
+By using expert endorsements from physicians and classical conditioning, a theory developed by his uncle Sigmund Freud, Bernays made a PR plan that linked bacon with eggs as a ‘Traditional American Breakfast,’ an idea which still permeates to this day.

 These behaviours fall under the umbrella of social psychology, namely consumer behaviour.
 Simply put, psychology helps practitioners understand their subjects and tailor their messages accordingly.